anhallbe/matrix-erlang-sdk/README.md

 A simple REST wrapper for Matrix.org for Erlang development.

+## ⚠️ NOTE
-NOTE: ⚠️ Hasn't been maintained for a long while.
+Hasn't been maintained for a long while.
 Don't use this.

 ## Status
 Early development.
 Essentially a "hello world" library at the moment.